markdawson/sudoku/README.md

                 `{"A1": "157", "A2": "57", "A3": "57", ...}`.
 Then `A1` contain value `1` because `A2` and `A3` must
                 contain `5` and `7`.

-Note that, we could, of course, solve
+Note that, we could, of course, solve puzzle using the brute force search, but it would be much less efficient than applying the constraint satisfaction heuristics.
+In the test file, we test the solver with the constraint satisfaction heuristics as well as without.

+Note this code was made as part of the [Udacity Artificial Intelligence Nanodegree](https://github.com/udacity/AIND-Sudoku) so some of the stubs may look similar.